ndegheselle/Fantoche-automation/readme.md

 - Display workers list and allow supervision
 - Add user management with roles and permissions
 - Handle proper state (going back and forth with history) in the editor

+# ToThink

+- Allow multiple supervisor and more complex worker assignation
+    - Allow a workflow to be executed by only one worker for optomizations